Indian Health Service (IHS), HHS.

 16. To provide relevant health care information to funeral directors or representatives of funeral homes to allow necessary arrangements prior to and in anticipation of an individual's impending death.

 This system of records contains individually identifiable health information.
-The HHS Privacy Act Regulations (45 CFR Part 5b) and the Privacy Rule (45 CFR Parts 160 and 164) issued pursuant to the Health Insurance Portability and Accountability Act (HIPAA) of 1996 apply to most health information maintained by IHS.
+The HHS Privacy Act Regulations (45 CFR part 5b) and the Privacy Rule (45 CFR parts 160 and 164) issued pursuant to the HIPAA of 1996 apply to most health information maintained by IHS.
 Those regulations may place additional procedural requirements on the uses and disclosures of such information beyond those found in the Privacy Act of 1974 or mentioned in this system of records notice.
-An accounting of all Start Printed Page 1627disclosures of a record made pursuant to the following routine uses will be made and maintained by IHS for five years or for the life of the records, whichever is longer.
+An accounting of all disclosures of a record made pursuant to the following routine uses will be made and maintained by IHS for five years or for the life of the records, whichever is longer.

 1. Records may be disclosed to Federal and non-Federal (public or private) health care providers that provide health care services to IHS individuals for purposes of planning for or providing such services, or reporting results of medical examination and treatment.